 - Laminar Flow Canopy

 At Total Clean Air, your contamination control requirements are our priority.
-Our proven expertise, CTCB certified engineers and ISO classified controlled environments are available to protect your critical processes and add value to your operations.
-We install filters such as pneumatic filters to ensure air integrity.
+Our proven expertise, CTCB-i certified engineers and ISO classified controlled environments are available to protect your critical processes and add value to your operations.
+We install and/or service and test your filters to ensure air integrity.

 Your cleanroom is necessary for the protection of your critical processes and environments.
-We can help ensure this by providing pneumatic filter installation and maintenance that guarantees filter integrity and efficiency.
-Our services are ISO 14001, ISO 9001 and OHSAS 18001 accredited.
+We can help ensure this by providing filter installation and maintenance that guarantees filter integrity and efficiency.